 Aside from a couple moments where I wondered if I was going to encounter a serial killer, I loved exploring a new to me area of Maine, the Mid Coast, and seeing new to me lighthouses.
 There were so many more that I would love to see, like Hendricks Head Lighthouse, Fort Point lighthouse and Dyce Head lighthouse, to name a couple.
 But there is always next time, and I for sure will be back, maybe even sooner rather then later with the warming temps!
 The Midcoast is such a cute area and I can not wait to explore more of it!

-Have you ever visited a lighthouse?
-What is your favorite one?
+Have you been to any of these lighthouses?
+What is your favorite lighthouse?